ycliang-tw/2018_nctu_advanced_UNIX_programming/README.md

 |
 | -- lab4: Implement a simple chat program
 ```
-Detailed Description would be provided in each directory.
+Detailed description is provided in each directory.